Denby Dale: History

 Historically Denby Dale is part of the West Riding of Yorkshire in the Wapentake of Staincross.
 The Wapentake almost corresponds with the current Barnsley Metropolitan Area, although a few settlements and townships within the Staincross Wapentake such as Denby Dale were put outside the Metropolitan Borough of Barnsley and now lie within the current West Yorkshire Metropolitan Area since April 1974.

-First recorded as Denby Dyke.
-Before the Industrial Revolution the village was sparsely populated with a small textile industry at the crossroads of the Barnsley to Shepley Lane Head and the Wakefield to Denby Dale roads.
+First recorded as Denby Dyke, before the Industrial Revolution the village was sparsely populated with a small textile industry at the crossroads of the Barnsley to Shepley Lane Head and the Wakefield to Denby Dale roads.
 Within 25 years, factories and mills had been built and had a railway station on the Penistone Line.
 Denby Dale provided the textile industry with raw materials, coal, and transportation.
 Silk for the Queen Mother's wedding dress was made at Springfield Mill.
 With the economy flourishing, the population increased and the village grew.

+In 1674, the Denby Petition, created by Nathan Staniforth, then headteacher of Penistone Grammar School, was signed by over 50 residents of Denby, in defence of Susanna Hinchcliffe and Anne Shillitoe against charges of witchcraft.